Overview

 2. Create A Pushed Authorization Request

 Call POST https://identity.fastenhealth.com/oauth2/par from your backend.
-The request body must be
+Send an

-application/x-www-form-urlencoded, and the request must use HTTP Basic auth with your Fasten public ID and private key.
+application/x-www-form-urlencoded request using HTTP Basic authentication with your Fasten public ID and private key.

 curl -X POST https://identity.fastenhealth.com/oauth2/par \